SigNoz/signoz.io/docs/instrumentation/golang.md

 OpenTelemetry automatically provides instrumentation for a large number of libraries and frameworks, right out of the box.

 The full list of supported instrumentation can be found in the [README](https://github.com/open-telemetry/opentelemetry-go-contrib/tree/master/instrumentation).

+You can also find libraries, plugins, integrations, and other useful tools for extending OpenTelemetry from the OpenTelemetry [registry](https://opentelemetry.io/registry/?language=go).